tidyverse/forcats/cran-comments.md

 ## revdepcheck results

-We checked 52 reverse dependencies (49 from CRAN + 3 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 91 reverse dependencies (85 from CRAN + 6 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 1 packages
+ * We failed to check 0 packages

-Issues with CRAN packages are summarised below.

-### Failed to check

-* circumplex (failed to install)